Codes Dictionary

 5.4.
 General Government Sector

 By default, the net wealth of the government sector is unconsolidated, like in other sectors.
-But we do provide consolidated government debt as an auxiliary variable.
+However, we do provide consolidated government debt as an auxiliary variable.

 WID code description